-$$y{ite} = \beta P{ie} \times post_t + \lambda_t + \eta_i + \mu_e + \epsilon{it}$$ (4)
+$$y{ite} = \beta P{ie} \times post_t + \lambda_t + \eta_i + \mu_e + \epsilon{it}. \tag{4}$$

-The dummy variable post_t takes a value equal to 1 in months after a past peer of pilot i gets mentioned or placebo-mentioned.
-We are interested in the estimate of coefficient β of the interaction of post_t and the dummy variable for treatment group status, P{ie}.
-We again include individual pilot (η_i), event (μ_e), and event-time fixed effects (λ_t).
+The dummy variable $post_t$ takes a value equal to 1 in months after a past peer of pilot i gets mentioned or placebo-mentioned.
+We are interested in the estimate of coefficient β of the interaction of $post_t$ and the dummy variable for treatment group status, P{ie} .
+We again include individual pilot (η_i) , event (μ_e) , and event-time fixed effects (λ_t) .
 With these fixed effects, β identifies the effect of mentions on the subsequent performance of former peers of the mentioned pilot.

-Table 3 reports the difference-in-differences effects from Equation 4, confirming the results from our event-time plots.
-In Panel A, col. 1, we find that after a former peer gets mentioned, the risk of exit more than doubles (2.14 times).
+Table 3 reports the difference-in-differences effects from equation 4, confirming the results from our event-time plots.
+In Table 3, Panel A, col. 1, we find that after a former peer gets mentioned, the risk of exit more than doubles (2.13 times).
 This is relative to the pre-mention difference in exit rates for peers of actual mentioned and placebo-mentioned pilots.
-The estimated effect is even larger (189% increase in exits) when we focus on the window of +/- 6 months around the mention event (col. 2).33 Panel B of Table 3 reports our estimates for the effect on victory rates.
-Column 2 shows that for the six months after a pilot is honored with an
+The estimated effect is even larger (188% increase in exits) when we focus on the window of +/- 6 months around the mention event (col. 2).
+Table 3 Panel B reports our estimates for the effect on victory rates.
+Column 2 shows that for the 6 months after a pilot is honoured with an actual mention, his former peers increase their monthly performance by an average 0.31 extra victories (compared with the performance of pilots whose former peer gets placebo-mentioned).
+A

-31 Our baseline results for exit rates are estimated with a Cox proportional hazard model.
+- 31. Our baseline results for exit rates are estimated with a Cox proportional hazard model.
 When estimating the Cox model, we deploy a more parsimonious version of Equation 3, where we replace the event and pilot fixed effects with a simple dummy for the treatment group, P{ie} .
 The Cox model would not converge with the full set of fixed effects.
-Figure A.3 in the Appendix shows the equivalent plot when we estimate Equation 3 for exits with OLS.
+Figure A.3 in the Supplementary Appendix shows the equivalent plot when we estimate Equation 3 for exits with OLS.
 Since we are measuring survival, this is not our preferred specification but yields readily-interpretable coefficients.
 Each pilot can only exit once, and we therefore do include P{ie} instead of pilot fixed effect.
-The figure shows a sharp jump in the risk of exit in the treatment period and elevated effects for several months.

-32 Appendix Figure A.4 replicates Figure 4 but clusters standard errors on the level of the mentioned (or placebomentioned) peer.

-33 As in Figure 4, Panel A, we also estimate Table 3, Panel A, with the Cox proportional hazard model and replace event and pilot fixed effects with a simple treatment group indicator.
-Appendix Table A.5 replicates the exit results with OLS estimates of Equation 4.
-Appendix Table A.6 replicates Table 3 but clusters on the level of the mentioned (or placebo-mentioned) peer.
+The figure shows a sharp jump in the risk of exit in the treatment period and elevated effects for several months. - 32.
+Figure A.4 in the Supplementary Appendix replicates Figure 4 but clusters standard errors on the level of the mentioned (or placebo-mentioned) peer. - 33.
+As in Figure 4, Panel A, we also estimate Table 3, Panel A, with the Cox proportional hazard model and replace event and pilot fixed effects with a simple treatment group indicator.
+Supplementary Appendix Table A.5 replicates the exit results with OLS estimates of Equation 4.
+Supplementary Appendix Table A.6 replicates Table 3 but clusters on the level of the mentioned (or placebo-mentioned) peer. - 34.
+The results for the effect on victory rates are robust to focusing on a balanced panel of pilots around the +/-6 event window (see Supplementary Appendix Table A.7).
+We cannot look at exits in the same way, since there are no exits in a balanced panel.